 To provide an organization where rose enthusiasts can meet and share their mutual interest in growing roses.

-To educate the community on successful methods for growing and caring for roses; and
+To educate the community on successful methods for growing and caring for roses.

-Each year, CCRS has eight monthly meetings along with socials in January and July.
+Each year, CCRS has six monthly meetings along with socials in September and December.
 Each meeting features an informative presentation on a rose-related topic.
 At times, we are even taken on a tour of a world renown rose garden to learn about roses and gardens in other areas.
 Whether you are a novice or seasoned rose gardener, we strive to have relevant content to help make us all better rosarians.

 Meetings are held on the Spring Creek Campus of Collin College, which is located at 2300 E. Spring Creek Parkway in Plano.
-These are held on the first Friday of the month with hospitality beginning at 6:30pm and the program starting around 7pm.
-Guests are always welcome and there is no charge for attendance.
+These are held on either the first or second Friday of the month with hospitality beginning at 6:30pm and the program starting at 7pm.
+Guests are always welcome and there is no charge for attending.
 For a map of the campus and directions to the meeting room, use the MEETINGS link above or Click Here.

 CCRS welcomes everyone interested in rose horticulture, whether you are a novice or a serious rose enthusiast, to join our organization.
 There are may benefits to membership.
 One of which is a monthly newsletter which contains many useful and timely articles related to the growing and care of roses.
 Use the MEMBERSHIP link above or Click Here for details on becoming a member and see the other benefits of membership.Back to Top